Pets and fireworks: How to keep your animals calm and safe on July 4

-(CNN) -- Fireworks explode like magnified gunfire in the exquisitely sensitive ears of many of our pets.
+(CNN) -- We may find fireworks beautiful and festive, but they explode like magnified gunfire in the exquisitely sensitive ears of many of our pets.

 Human ears are damaged at a mere 85 decibels.
 Yet we can hear to only about 20,000 hertz, while dogs can hear between 45,000 and 65,000 hertz.
 Just think of the physical and emotional damage that might occur to a dog left outside to face the noise.

-That's expected to explode Saturday, as people use their stash to celebrate the Fourth of July.
-When frightened, dogs bolt and owners may lose their best friends in the night.
+Not to mention that when frightened, dogs bolt, and owners may lose their best friends in the night.

-"Dogs have been known to dig under or jump over fences, break tethers or even shatter windows in response to their fireworks fears," said Temma Martin, the public relations manager for the Best Friends Animal Society, one of the nation's oldest no-kill agencies.
+"Dogs have been known to dig under or jump over fences, break tethers or even shatter windows in response to their fireworks fears," according to Best Friends Animal Society, one of the nation's oldest no-kill agencies.

-That leaves dogs running loose, to possibly be struck by cars, picked up by strangers, even turned into local animal shelters, many of which are still closed.
-Anxious pet owners won't likelybe able to visit in person to identify and rescue their pet.
+That leaves dogs running loose, possibly to be struck by cars, picked up by strangers, even turned into local animal shelters, which may still have limited hours due to the pandemic.
+Anxious pet owners may face barriers in identifying and rescuing their pet.

-Statistics show at least 40% of dogs have noise phobias, which can include fear of thunderstorms, leaf blowers, power drills, even hair dryers.
+Statistics show at least 40% of dogs have noise phobias, which can include fear of thunderstorms, leaf blowers, power drills and even hair dryers.
 But those noises are relatively constant, experts say, while fireworks are frighteningly sporadic and therefore unexpected.

-And it's not just dogs.
-Cats and many other domestic (and wild) animals have sensitive hearing, provided by nature to find and hunt prey.
+It's not just dogs.
+Cats and many other domestic and wild animals have sensitive hearing, provided by nature to find and hunt prey.

 Prepare your pet before dark

-The key to helping your pet survive this onslaught, experts say, is being prepared.
+The key to helping your pet survive this frightening onslaught is being prepared, said Dr. Douglas Kratt, president of the American Veterinary Medical Association.

 Tags and microchips.
-Be sure your pet has a well-fitting collar with current identification tags.
+Be sure your pet has a well-fitting collar with current identification tags, Kratt said.
 If your pet has a microchip, make sure your correct contact info is recorded with the vet clinic or shelter that implanted the chip.

 That way, if your pet does escape into the night, you will be able to immediately call and alert the vet or shelter about their absence.

 Exercise before dark.
 A tired dog is a calmer dog.
-A happy cat is a more relaxed cat.
-Fit in some extra playtime for your cats, and take dogs out for play and exercise earlier in the day.
+A happy cat is a more relaxed cat, Kratt said.
+Fit in some extra playtime for your cats, and take dogs out for play and exercise well before dark.
 Such activities burn off extra energy, thus limiting anxiety later when it's time to sleep.

 Bring all pets indoors.
 Don't leave your pet outside to suffer alone.
-Put a dog's crate or bed in the quietest, most enclosed room possible, and see if they like being covered with a blanket.
+Put a dog's crate or bed in the quietest, most enclosed room possible, Kratt said.

 Cats like to go high to feel secure, so give them a covered cozy cave that is elevated off the ground, like a hut on an indoor cat tree or in a closet.